 What is meant by visual?
 Since ASL uses body movements instead of sounds, individuals receiving information use their eyes instead of their ears to understand what is being said.
 Because all linguistic information must be received through the eyes, the language is structured to fit the needs and capabilities of the eyes.
 In other words, ASL has its own grammatical rules.

 What is meant by gestural?
 The units of ASL are composed of specific movements, expressions, and shapes of the hands, arms, eyes, face, head and body posture.
 These movements or gestures serve as the ‘words’ or ‘phrases’ and ‘intonation’ of the language.

 There is no specific timeline to learn ASL.
 ASL is like any other language and is constantly evolving with changing signs and new vocabulary.
-SDHHS provides three different ASL levels.
+SDHHS provides four different ASL courses.
 Based on the Signing Naturally curriculum, all courses are approximately 40 hours over the course of 12 to 15 weeks.

 Did you know… Our ASL Classes are currently offered online.
 That means we can offer classes to the whole province!

 You can register for your ASL class by emailing firstname.lastname@example.org or phoning the Saskatoon office:

 For a fillable version of this form, please email email@example.com.